SpectoLabs/hoverfly/docs/pages/keyconcepts/simulations/pairs.rst

 :ref:`View entire simulation file <basic_simulation>`

-The matching strategy that Hoverfly uses to compare an incoming request to a captured request can be changed by editing the Request Matchers in the simulation
+The matching strategy that Hoverfly uses to compare an incoming request to a stored request can be changed by editing the Request Matchers in the simulation
 JSON file.

 It is not necessary to have a Request Matcher for every request field.
-By omitting Request Matchers, it is possible to implement **partial matching** - meaning that more than Hoverfly will return one response for more than one incoming request.
+By omitting Request Matchers, it is possible to implement **partial matching** - meaning that Hoverfly will return one stored response for multiple incoming requests.

-For example, this request will match any request to ``docs.hoverfly.io``:
+For example, this Request Matcher will match any incoming request to the :code:`docs.hoverfly.io` destination:

 .. literalinclude:: ../../simulations/all-matchers-simulation.json
    :lines: 4-8